ACCESS-NRI/access-om2-configs/README-DEV.md

 This pipeline uses the `pr-1-ci.yml` workflow for the majority of the PR lifecycle.

-It also uses `pr-2-confirm.yml`, and `pr-3-bump-tag.yml` to control supplementary actions like bumping the VERSION file correctly and committing the checksums, and updating the config tag on merge.
+It also uses `pr-2-confirm.yml`, and `pr-3-bump-tag.yml` to control supplementary actions like bumping the `.version` field in the `metadata.yaml` file correctly and committing the checksums, and updating the config tag on merge.

 The overall pipeline looks like this: